cmharlow/rialto-wiki/Performance.md

 | < 1 Second | 14.6 | 72 seconds | 7.8 |
 | 1 - 2 Seconds |  84.8 | 847 seconds | 91.2 |
 | 2 - 3 Seconds | 0.6 | 9 seconds | 1.0 |

+#### Neptune Summary

+The response time from Neptune to the SPARQL Proxy is very consistently between 1 and 2 seconds.
+When averaging only the responses in that time frame, most fall between 1.4 and 1.6 seconds.
+In this testing, no calls took more than 3 seconds.
+In a subsequent test with a larger (**db.r4.xlarge**) instance, these response times were not significantly different.
+Indicating that boosting a single instance type will not likely improve performance.

 ### SPARQL Parsing Performance